Olympic, professional boxing champ Shields wins MMA debut

-Shields made short work of Brittney Elkin, and the mixed martial arts novice proved she might have a future in the sport with a TKO win on Thursday night in the main event of a Professional Fighters League card.
+Shields made short work in her MMA debut of Brittney Elkin, and the two-time boxing gold medalist proved she might have a future in the sport with a TKO win on Thursday night in the main event of a Professional Fighters League card.

 “I’m not losing this fight,” the undefeated boxer said.

-Shields proved in her 155-pound lightweight fight she’s just as adept at unleashing a beating in mixed martial arts.
+A two-time Olympic gold winner, Shields proved in her 155-pound fight she’s just as adept at unleashing a beating in mixed martial arts.
 She shook off a slow first two rounds before she got Elkin on the ground and needed a few heavy shots to cause the decisive damage.
 She earned the win with a right hand from the top at 1:44 of the third round.

 “I feel like I am dreaming.
 This is crazy,” she said.

 Shields ditched some of the flamboyant costumes she’s worn in boxing (where she’s 11-0) for straight red trunks and top.
-She still wore her hair in a blue ponytail to raise awareness to the clean water fight that’s gone on for years in her Michigan hometown.
+She still wore her hair in a blue ponytail to raise awareness to the clean water fight that’s gone on for years in her hometown of Flint, Michigan.

-In MMA, her inexperience showed early.
-Elkin took Shields down early in the first round and mounted her as she pounded the rookie in the face.
-Shields took more of a beating in one round than she did over most of her pro boxing career.
+Her inexperience showed early.
+Shields kept her cool and worked her way back after Elkin took her down against the cage early in the first round.
+Elkin mounted Shields and pounded her in the face — the Olympian taking more of a beating in one round than she did over most of her pro boxing career.

 Shields won Olympic gold in 2012 in London and repeated the feat four years later in Rio de Janiero.